Take Your Continuity Plans to the Next Level With An Effective Business Continuity Exercise

 - Develop administrator and assistant roles to facilitate ongoing business continuity changes to the organization throughout the year.

-- Use a business continuity software program to streamline and save time on managing BC/DR plans.
+- Use a business continuity solution to streamline and save time on managing BC/DR plans.

 3. Time Management